Achlorhydria: Treatment

-Treatment focuses on addressing the underlying cause of symptoms.
+Treatment focuses on addressing the underlying cause of symptoms, as well as correction of any nutritional deficiencies, such as vitamin B-12 deficiency and the pernicious anemia that typically accompanies it.

-Treatment of gastritis that leads to pernicious anemia consists of parenteral vitamin B-12 injection.
-Associated immune-mediated conditions (e.g., insulin-dependent diabetes mellitus, autoimmune thyroiditis) should also be treated.
-However, treatment of these disorders has no known effect in the treatment of achlorhydria.

-Achlorhydria associated with Helicobacter pylori infection may respond to H. pylori eradication therapy, although resumption of gastric acid secretion may only be partial and it may not always reverse the condition completely.
+Achlorhydria associated with Helicobacter pylori infection may respond to H. pylori eradication therapy, although resumption of gastric acid secretion may only be partial, and it may not always reverse the condition completely.
+Patients with known or suspected H. pylori infection should be followed and endoscopically evaluated over time, due to the risk of recurrence as well as potential gastric malignancy.

-Antimicrobial agents, including metronidazole, amoxicillin/clavulanate potassium, ciprofloxacin, and rifaximin, can be used to treat bacterial overgrowth.
+Antimicrobial agents, including rifaximin, metronidazole, amoxicillin/clavulanate potassium, ciprofloxacin, and others, can be used to treat bacterial overgrowth.
+Of these, rifaximin is the most well-studied and frequently used treatment for SIBO.

 Achlorhydria resulting from long-term proton-pump inhibitor (PPI) use may be treated by dose reduction or withdrawal of the PPI.

 Prognosis

-Little is known on the prognosis of achlorhydria, although there have been reports of an increased risk of gastric cancer.

-A 2007 review article noted that non-Helicobacter bacterial species can be cultured from achlorhydric (pH > 4.0) stomachs, whereas normal stomach pH only permits the growth of Helicobacter species.
-Bacterial overgrowth may cause false-positive H. pylori test results due to the change in pH from urease activity.
+Achlorhydria generally has a good prognosis, even after accounting for small intestinal bacterial overgrowth (SIBO).
+Aside from SIBO, the major risk of achlorhydria is the possibility of the development of gastric adenocarcinoma or gastric carcinoid tumor.

-Small bowel bacterial overgrowth is a chronic condition.
+SIBO is a chronic condition.
 Retreatment may be necessary once every 1–6 months.
 Prudent use of antibacterials now calls for an antimicrobial stewardship policy to manage antibiotic resistance.